HermanL02/WarwickUniversity-Notes/202404/Script.md

 Through the searching on GitHub, I observed that there is a thinking about WeChat E2EE implementation.
 However, WeChat does not support the Web version any more, it will redirect most users to use the Desktop version.  ![[Pasted image 20240414170049.png]]We believe that is because of some special commercial considerations of WeChat, but that eventually increases the complexity for us to provide users a end to end encryption experience.
 # Design, Tech and Tech Stack

-Our main goal is to allow WeChat users to have a safe, encrypted conversation with the lowest effort.
-We want to make the tool 1, Secure, 2, Easy to use, 3, Legal, cannot be blocked by any third party including the government.
+Our main goal is to allow all the Chinese users to have a safe, encrypted conversation with the lowest effort.
+We want to make the tool 1.
+WeChat based, 2.
+End to End Encrypted Message, 3.
+Easy to use, 4, Legal, cannot be blocked by any third party including the government.
 How to easy to use?
 How to Legal?
 And How to be not blocked?
 ## Windows
 For making a such product, we cannot leave the usage of many kinds of utilities.
 Therefore, to inject the WeChat, I used wxhelper(https://github.com/ttttupup/wxhelper/tree/main) project and the Electron Spoiler Template to start.
 The wxhelper is an open source WeChat injector.
 It updates every 3 months to make sure they can catch up to the latest WeChat release.
 The Electron Spoiler is the best Electron template I can find on the internet.
 It follows every security requirement and configuration that Electron suggests.